Hunter690/ANI/README.md

 #### What is a Neural Network?

-Given some input, some calculations occur & a final output comes out.
+Given structured data set, a sequence of calculations produces a final output.

 The # of training sets you give a neural network is like how many problems you give a kid preparing for a math test.
 The # of training sets is denoted: m